A cleft palate can interfere with speech development.

 Your Initial Consultation

 We understand that the decision to move forward with surgery for your child can be stressful.
-During your initial consultation with Dr. Emery, or Dr. Wooten, you can ask as many questions as necessary and voice any of your concerns.
+During your initial consultation with our doctors, you can ask as many questions as necessary and voice any of your concerns.
 Based on your child’s health history, we can recommend a course of treatment tailored to your situation.

 What to Expect